mvdh7/glodap/README.md

 ## Cite

-If using GLODAP data, please cite the paper corresponding to the version you used:
+If you use GLODAP data, please cite the paper corresponding to the version you used:

   * `v3.2026`: TBC (submitted to *Earth System Science Data*)
   * `v2.2023`: https://doi.org/10.5194/essd-16-2047-2024